ymz-ncnk/sync-consensus-algorithm/Sync Consensus Algorithm.md

 ## Synchronization
 Here are some additional definitions we will use:
-- Successful write - when the write request was successfully executed on the nodes quorum.
+- Successful write - when the write request was successfully executed on the quorum.
 - Checkpoint - is a log item, all previous items of which have been already successfully written.
 - Log tail - all log items after the last checkpoint.
 - Sync quorum - represents the nodes that participate in the creation of the sync basis.
-- Sync basis - is a union of several log tails (starts from the largest checkpoint) used for the synchronization process.
+- Sync basis - is a union of several log tails (starting from the largest checkpoint) used for the synchronization process.
 It can be represented as a map of intervals `node1: [[1..100], [105..200]], node2: [1..
 200], ...`, where each first interval starts with the node's checkpoint.